 “How do I know if my product is a drug or a device?”

-This is the million dollar question, or approximately a 2 million dollar question, considering the application for a drug will cost you around $2.6M, whereas a device costs around $350K.
+This is the million dollar question, or approximately a 2 million dollar question, considering the application for a drug will cost you around $2.6M, whereas a device costs, at most, around $350K.
 And the differences in the cost of development far exceed that.
 Needless to say, this can make or break your budget and the interest of investors.

 Now, all products marketed to diagnose or treat a disease, or to alter the structure or function of the body, require some level of oversight by the FDA...